XuanwuAI/CodeRetrX/README.md

 ```

 #### Using llm_traversal_filter (Ground Truth & Maximum Accuracy)

-The `llm_traversal_filter` function provides the most comprehensive and accurate analysis, ideal for establishing ground truth:
+The llm_traversal_filter function provides the most comprehensive and accurate analysis, ideal for establishing ground truth.
+For small-scale repositories, this strategy can also be a good choise.

 ```python
 from coderetrx.retrieval import llm_traversal_filter